armin-reichert/pacman/README.md

 .endStateMachine();
 ```

+The states in this case are implemented as separate (inner) classes instead of inlined in the state machine builder expression.
+The reason is that each state has its own visualization which is implemented in its own draw method.
+Otherwise, the draw method of the intro view class would have to dispatch again depending on the current state.

 A more complex state machine is used for implementing the **global game controller** ([GameController](PacManGame/src/main/java/de/amr/games/pacman/controller/GameController.java)).
 It processes game events which
 are created during the game play, for example when Pac-Man finds food or meets ghosts.
 Also the different